felicianotech/hyperparticle.github.io/_posts/2017-11-29-2d-physics-shapes.md

 Next we create an empty `Rectangle` prefab and attach a script called `DrawRectangle.cs`.
 The rectangle prefab is expected have a `MeshFilter` to draw its mesh (make sure to add a material to properly display the mesh), and `LineRenderer` to draw a rectangle outline.
 We expose a public `FillColor` for the mesh.

-Here we define two public functions:
+`DrawRectangle.cs` defines two public functions:

 1. `AddVertex(Vector2 vertex)` adds a new vertex to its internal list of two vertices and calls `UpdateShape`.
 1. If two vertices have been added, `UpdateShape(Vector2 newVertex)` replaces its second vertex with a new one.
 The four corners are extrapolated from the two vertices to update the mesh and line renderer.
 The shape is automatically redrawn by Unity every time this function is called.